dkduckkit.dev

 Why some latencies have a physical lower bound

 Speed of light in optical fibre is approximately 200,000 km/s—about 30% slower than in vacuum.
-A London–New York round-trip (~11,000 km) has a theoretical minimum near 55ms regardless of server speed; the actual ~80ms RTT adds routing, switching, and packet processing.
+A London–New York round-trip (~11,000 km of cable path) has a theoretical minimum near ~70ms before switching and queuing; measured RTT is often ~80ms once routing and equipment are included.
+The 54ms figure assumes a straight-line geodesic; real submarine routes are longer.
 This is why cross-continental HTTP will not reach sub-50ms latency, and why CDN edge nodes exist—to move work physically closer to users.
 For latency-sensitive operations, geographic distribution is not optional; it is physics.

 Common latency killers